thaarres/COVID_analysis/README.md

-## COVID analyzer for Switzerland (Based on JHU and Gesundheitsdirektion ZH data)
+## COVID-19 analyzer (Based on JHU and Gesundheitsdirektion ZH data)

 Crawling and plotting data from https://github.com/CSSEGISandData/COVID-19